Arjunsng/Arjunsng/README.md

 ## 😎 About Me
 Hello there! 👋 I'm Arjun Singh, a passionate Web developer and technology enthusiast.
 Welcome to my GitHub profile!
-I am a Final Year B.Tech.
-Computer Science student.
-I am found of web development technologies such as React.JS, HTML, CSS, etc.
+I am Working As a Software Engineer in SOPRASTERIA.
+I am found of web development technologies such as React.JS,Angular ,Vue, HTML, CSS, etc.

 ---